StardustLID/ELEC3300-DAP/README.md

 ## STM32 Models and Pins
 - Currently this repo uses STM32F103VET6.
 Later when F4 arrives, the pinouts and dependencies will be changed accordingly.
 - All pinouts follow those in labs and development board unless otherwise stated (e.g. same FSMC and GPIO config for LCD).

+## Code Generation
+- The paths in `.mxproject` seem to depend on the person who generated the code.
+Please tell me if it causes any difficulty.